Terms of Service and New Patient Agreement,

 Right to Inspect and Copy Your Health Information

 You may request copies (for a reasonable fee) and/or access to your medical record file, billing records, and other records.
 You have a right to a copy of your records if your provider deems that it is in your best interest and would not contribute to worsening of your mental health, if part of a “designated record set” in electronic format, as reasonably available.
 You can review your medical records and/or ask for hard copies.
 Under limited circumstances, we may deny you access to a portion of your records.
 This denial is used if it is determined by your medical team, that reading your medical record may incur further mental health distress.
 In this case, you may elect to have a summary of your record, or entire record, sent to a new medical treatment team or physician to continue your care with.
-If you want to access your records, you may obtain a record request form from Remedy Psychiatry, Inc., Affiliates, and/or Associates Return the completed form to the Privacy Officer.
+If you want to access your records, you may obtain a record request form from Remedy Psychiatry, Inc., Affiliates, and/or Associates and return the completed form to the Privacy Officer.

 Right to Amend Your Records